 Students who wish to attend Mitchell College to earn a degree, whether attending full time or part time must apply for admission.

-ROLLING ADMISSION – After the Early Action period, Mitchell College follows a rolling admission policy.
-Applications will be reviewed as they become complete and decisions will be mailed to the applicant within two to three weeks after reading.
+ROLLING ADMISSION – Mitchell College follows a rolling admission policy.
+Applications will be reviewed as they become complete and decisions will be mailed to the applicant within two to three weeks after review.

 ENROLLMENT DEPOSIT DEADLINE – The $300 deposit is due by May 1.
 Click to Make a Payment.